Most users presume that web design and SEO have little to no connecting points and basically no influence on one another.

 Having a slow-loading page leads to your visitors to bounce quickly without an intention to come back.

 You would be surprised to know that almost half of your visitors will abandon your site if it takes more than three seconds to load.
 That’s not just desktop visitors, it includes mobile users as well.
 Mobile users especially don’t have time to wait.
-So make sure that you choose the fastest WordPress hosting for your pages and content.
+So make sure that you choose the fastest WordPress hosting before building a custom WordPress website for your pages and content.
 So make sure that you have a quality hosting server for your page.

 Your speed is connected to your web design.
 You can speed up your site by eliminating plugins that are out of date, optimizing your pictures, and so on.